top of page

 school of planning

-The several programs in the School of Planning will join DAAPWorks 2024, exploring issues that impact the Cincinnati region, its communities, the economic and social development, and the natural and built environment.
+The several programs in the School of Planning will join DAAPworks 2025, exploring issues that impact the Cincinnati region, its communities, the economic and social development, and the natural and built environment.

 The motto of the School of Planning at the College of DAAP is "Impacting Urban Futures."
 Impacting Urban Futures for the faculty and the students means providing an inclusive environment where innovation and freedom of intellectual inquiry flourish for livable and sustainable futures that would impact real people and real communities.
 We celebrate here and in the building the exhibitions of the final works of the various undergraduate and graduate programs the school offers.